Manuel Carrasco (footballer): Club career

+In 1918, Carrasco signed for Real Sociedad, with whom he played for four years, until 1922, playing a total of 28 official matches, all in the Gipuzkoa, including nine in the 1918–19 season, which was won by Sociedad.
+In 1922, he returned to Real Unión, where he retired in 1925, aged 31.

 International career

-Being a Real Unión player, he was eligible to play for the 'North' / Basque Country representative team, being a member of the team that won the first edition of the Prince of Asturias Cup in 1915, an inter-regional competition organized by the RFEF.
+Being a Real Unión player, Carrasco was eligible to play for the 'North' / Basque Country representative team, being a member of the team that won the first edition of the Prince of Asturias Cup in 1915, an inter-regional competition organized by the RFEF.
 With the Basque side he formed a great defensive partnership with Athletic's Luis Hurtado, which only conceded one goal in the whole tournament, and that was to Santiago Bernabéu in a 1–1 draw with a Castille/Madrid XI, a draw that was enough for the Basques to win the cup for the first time.

 Carrasco was a member of the Spanish squad that competed in the 1920 Summer Olympics, but he failed to feature in a single game as Spain won silver after beating the Netherlands 3–1 in the decisive game.